ctrlc03/ctrlc03.github.io/README.md

 And if you want to have a go at exploiting this vulnerability, here is the [winning](https://github.com/milancermak/cairo-underhanded) submission of the Cairo underhanded challenge.
 (Contest by [Nethermind](https://twitter.com/nethermindeth) and submission by [@milancermak](https://twitter.com/milancermak)).

-## Interacting with arbitrary tokens
+## Interacting with Arbitrary Tokens

 When interacting with arbitrary tokens, always make sure that transfers are validated with appropriate balance checks as these tokens might not implement the same logic on transfer.